-#4: Guards Paid to Keep Silent: The Jewish leaders immediately understood they had a problem.
+#4: The Guards Were Paid to Keep Silent: The Jewish leaders immediately understood they had a problem.
 Not only could they not produce Jesus’ missing body, but they needed to quickly hush the live witnesses!
 So they bribed the soldiers with a good chunk of change, and promised them protection should Pilate seek to punish them for failing to guard the tomb.
 Obviously, the Jewish leaders must have inspected the tomb and realized that the guards were telling the truth.
 Why else would they cover for the guards and pay them money to spread the lie that they fell asleep?

-#5: Christ Seen by Many.
-We know that Jesus appeared to the women, and His disciples, numerous times.
+#5: Christ Was Seen by Many: We know that Jesus appeared to the women, and His disciples, numerous times.
 In 1 Corinthians 15, Paul writes: Christ died for our sins, just as the Scriptures said.
 He was buried, and He was raised from the dead on the third day, just as the Scriptures said.
 He was seen by Peter and then by the Twelve.
 After that, He was seen by more than 500 of His followers at one time, most of whom are still alive.
 Says New Testament scholar C. H. Dodd, “There can hardly be any purpose in mentioning the fact that most of the five hundred are still alive, unless Paul is saying, in effect, ‘the witnesses are there to be questioned.”

 Why is it so easy for us to discredit the obvious?
 In the next blog post, we’ll examine and debunk other theories that have been put forth to discredit Christ’s resurrection.